 It appeared for a while that the FDA was the one federal agency that put the patients first; their mandate after all is to get drugs out to ill people, but they didn’t put patients’ needs first in this case; in the end they, like the NIH and the CDC wanted ME/CFS to be cancer or heart disease and when it wasn’t they turned it aside.

 In the meantime, the patients bear the weight of having an illness that is different.

 This disease really needs a champion -someone in power in the federal arena who is courageous enough and committed enough to take some chances – and we just don’t have that in the FDA or the NIH or the CDC.

 Hemispherx To Appeal Verdict

 Hemispherx is not going quietly.
-In their Press Release Hemispherx hit the FDA hard, essentially accusing them (in polite terms) of ignoring a Congressional mandate (FDASIA Act) to bring stakeholders (sponsors, patients, researchers and clinicians) together to ‘overcome challenges’ and find solutions.
+In their press release, Hemispherx hit the FDA hard, essentially accusing them (in polite terms) of ignoring a Congressional mandate (FDASIA Act) to bring stakeholders (sponsors, patients, researchers, and clinicians) together to ‘overcome challenges and find solutions.

-In end Hemispherx believes the FDA simply made the wrong decision and they think they have the data to prove it.
+In the end, Hemispherx believes the FDA simply made the wrong decision and they think they have the data to prove it.
 Several Hemispherx reps reported great frustration at the lack of opportunity they felt they were given to respond to issues the FDA raised at the FDA Advisory Meeting.
 Hemispherx’s request for an ‘end of review conference’ prior to their submitting a formal appeal of the FDA’s decision should remedy that.

 The conference is designed to address the issues the FDA raised in verdict (‘Complete Response Letter’) as well as highlight clinical evidence from physicians and patients and other data indicating Ampligen’s safety and efficacy.
 Not surprisingly, they cited Dr. Klimas recently published letter of support.